 Does Boxing Give You Abs?

 When you think about boxing, usually the first thing to come to mind is the competitive side of the sport.
-That, and how it's a fantastic full-body workout and effective way to keep in shape!
+That, and how it's a fantastic full-body workout and an effective way to keep in shape!
 There are actually more benefits than you probably know about when it comes to boxing, with muscle toning being a huge one.
 One popular question about the subject though is, does boxing give you abs?

 Toned, well-defined abs take a combination of different things.
 There’s no real quick fix if you want to have good looking and long-lasting abs in and outside of your training.
 Various elements have different effects on your body.
 Abs, just like any other major muscle group, need to be considered carefully.